GENERAL EXPLANATION OF DC-8 VARIANTS

 Updated Avionics in the cockpit (to state-of-the-art “Glass Cockpits”)and an Updated Cabin Cabin Interior.

 Today, jet engine technology (including further increased bypass ratios) has reached the point where just One Boeing 777 GE90-115B Engine GeneratesMore Thrust Than Six DC-8 JT3B-7 Engines.
-It’s amazing how far our technology has progressed in such a short time!
+It’s incredible how far our technology has progressed in such a short time!